LucasMonteiro2004/Work2_IIA/README.md

    ```

 ## 📜 Licença
-Este projeto é distribuído sob a licença MIT.

 ---
 📌 **Observação:** Este README resume as informações do relatório do projeto.
 Para mais detalhes, consulte o documento original. 🚀